nimblehq/infrastructure-templates/README.md

 This template remains generic to provide more flexibility.
 A workspace and folder strategy needs to be defined first:
-What workspaces will you need?
+- What resources need to be global?
-What needs to be global versus specific to an environment?
+- What resources need to be specific to an environment?
+- What workspaces will you need?

-While advanced users won't need it, the next part provides a "starter kit" architecture that suits most of the projects.
+While advanced users won't need it, the next part provides a "starter kit" architecture that suits most of the new projects.

 ## Starter kit

-> TODO: High level description of the starter kit
+The starter kit has 3 workspaces:
+- **Shared**, that handles a single ECR (Elastic Container Registry) for the whole infrastructure
+- **Staging** and **Prod**: Both workspaces are similar but use different resource names (using the suffixes `-staging` and `-prod`)

 ### Step 1, Source Code

 In the source code:
 - create a `base` and a `shared` folder.
 - move the `main.tf`, `outputs.tf` and `variables.tf` into the `base` folder.
-- create 3 empty files (`main.tf`, `outputs.tf` and `variables.tf`) in the `shared` folder
+- create 3 empty files (`main.tf`, `outputs.tf` and `variables.tf`) in the `shared` folder.
-- extract from the `base/*` files all data related to `ECR`
+- extract from the `base/*` files all data related to `ECR`.

 ### Step 2, AWS Access Key

 For Terraform to push your changes into AWS, it needs an access key.
 There are 2 options for that:
-- Using Terraform Cloud: configure the `aws_access_key` and `aws_secret_key` as sensitive variables in your TF Cloud Workspaces.
+- Using Terraform Cloud: configure the `aws_access_key` and `aws_secret_key` as sensitive variables in your Terraform Cloud Workspaces.
 Then add the reference into the source code:
   ```
   // base/main.tf && shared/main.tf
   provider "aws" {